 Thousands and thousands of lost revenue is contributed to this problem every year.

-Geesebusters eliminates this problem as the natural fear of an eagle flies over the water and beach keeping you free of geese,
+Geesebusters eliminates this problem as the natural fear of an eagle flies over the water and beach keeping you free of geese, seagulls and droppings.

 Damage to Roofs by Geese and Seagull Droppings:

-The roof supplies the birds with fresh drinking water where puddles form after a rain and protection from years of border collie services.
+The roof supplies the birds with fresh drinking water where puddles form after a rain and protection from years of Border collie services.

 Bird droppings are very acidic in nature.

 They actually eat away at many substrates, especially tar-based roofing materials.

 Droppings which are allowed to accumulate on roofs will clog drains and eat into the material, eventually causing leaks.